How Next.js 15's Full Route Cache Served Stale Prices at Checkout for 3 Hours

 export default CheckoutPage;

-We chose export const dynamic = 'force-dynamic' at the route level rather than cache: 'no-store' per fetch.
-Why?
-Because the checkout page has multiple data fetches (pricing, user session, active coupons), and setting no-store on each individually was fragile — a future developer adding a new fetch would silently re-enable caching for that piece.
-Route-level force-dynamic is a single, unambiguous signal.
+We picked export const dynamic = 'force-dynamic' at the route level rather than cache: 'no-store' per fetch.
+The checkout page has multiple data fetches (pricing, user session, active coupons), and setting no-store on each individually is fragile.
+A future developer adding a new fetch would silently re-enable caching for that piece.
+Route-level force-dynamic is a single, unambiguous signal that's hard to undo by accident.

 .github/workflows/deploy.yml — post-deploy cache warming